 Sometimes you need to collect subjective information that requires a paragraph or more of explanatory text.
 That's when this question type would be useful, as it allows respondents to easily enter longer text.

-Below is an example of a question with 5 rows and 50 characters wide, thus allowing a maximum of 250 of characters.
+Below is an example of a question with 5 rows and 50 columns wide, thus allowing a maximum of 250 (5 x 50) characters.

 Choose any number of answers